timbomckay/timbomckay.github.io/content/tmhu.md

 ---
-title: TOYOTA FORKLIFTS
+title: Toyota Forklifts
-date: April 2018
+date: 2018-04-01
+draft: true
 hero:
-  image: /media/portfolio/tmhu--home.jpg
+  image: /media/tmhu--home.jpg
 ---

 After launching the e-commerce site for Toyota Material Handling U.S.A.
 (TMHU), we worked on improving the quality of their marketing website.
 Blackstone Media had previously handled their redesign a couple years prior but a number of features had been added since and needed some restructuring.
 This would provide better maintenance, SEO management and content creation while also taking advantage of WordPress' newer REST API.